luisrc7/simple-api/README.md

 * Yan can test the API with `curl locahost:3000`

-* We would you like to deploy this API to AWS using which ever service you would like (This should be achieveable using services with a free tier)
+* We would you like to deploy this API to AWS using which ever services you would like (This should be achieveable using services with a free tier)

 * The API should be publically accessible